 Work by Grant Recipients of the Initiative in Reporting on Race and Criminal Justice

-Work from 2024 Grant Recipients
+2024 Grant Recipients

-Ryan Kost and Willow Higgins, in partnership with NY Focus, investigated New York State conviction integrity units in District Attorney's offices.
+Ryan Kost and Willow Higgins, in partnership with NY Focus, investigated New York State conviction integrity units in District Attorneys’ offices.

-Work from 2023 Grant Recipients
+2023 Grant Recipients

 Emily Zentner and Lisa Pickoff-White published their investigation for the California Newsroom into police prone restraint deaths.
-The story appeared in the Guardian and a number of California public radio stations
+The story appeared in the Guardian and a number of California public radio stations.

 - Denied: Alabama's broken parole system